Brian Clough: Nottingham Forest

 Clough replaced Allan Brown as manager of Nottingham Forest on 6 January 1975, just over sixteen weeks after the end of his 44-day tenure as manager of Leeds United.
 Clough brought Jimmy Gordon to be his club trainer, as Gordon had been for him at Derby and Leeds.
-Scottish centre-forward Neil Martin scored the only goal, defeating Tottenham Hotspur in Clough's FA Cup third round replay first game in charge.
+Forest won Clough's first game in charge, an FA Cup third round replay against Tottenham Hotspur, with Scottish centre-forward Neil Martin scoring the only goal.

 Ian Bowyer was already at Forest and had won domestic and European trophies with Manchester City.
 Clough signed Scottish duo John McGovern and John O'Hare in February from Leeds United, having been bought by Clough the previous year during his ill-fated 44-day managerial stint there; both players had been part of Clough's title-winning team at Derby.
 He then brought John Robertson and Martin O'Neill back into the fold after they had requested transfers under Brown.
 Viv Anderson had previously made his debut for the first team and became a regular under Clough.
 Tony Woodcock, early in his career, was at Forest but was then unrated by Clough and was to be loaned to Lincoln City.
 Forest were 13th in English football's second tier when Clough joined.
 They finished 16th at the end of the season.
 Forest signed Frank Clark in July 1975 on a free transfer.
-The following season, Forest finished eighth in Clough's first full season in charge.
+The following 1975–76 season, Forest finished eighth in Clough's first full season in charge.
 It was in this season Clough made McGovern long standing club captain, taking over from a game in which Bob Chapman and Liam O'Kane were both injured.

 On 16 July 1976, Peter Taylor re-joined Clough as his Assistant Manager, which he had been when winning the league at Derby.
 Taylor included being the club's talent spotter in his role.
 After assessing the players Taylor told Clough "that was a feat by you to finish eighth in the Second Division because some of them are only Third Division players".
 Taylor berated John Robertson for allowing himself to become overweight and disillusioned.
 He got Robertson on a diet and training regime that would help him become a European Cup winner.
 Taylor turned Woodcock from a reserve midfielder into a 42-cap England striker.
 In September 1976, he bought striker Peter Withe to Forest for £43,000, selling him to Newcastle United for £250,000 two years later.
 Withe was eventually replaced in the starting team by Garry Birtles who Taylor had scouted playing for non-league Long Eaton United.
 Birtles also went on to represent England.
 In October 1976, Clough, acting on Peter Taylor's advice, signed Larry Lloyd for £60,000 after an initial loan period.